smanousopoulos/ckanext-publicamundi/README-theme.md

 README Theme
 ============

- Includes the CKAN theme and collection of tools used in geodata.gov.gr.
-Implemented tools amongst others include the following:
+ Includes the CKAN theme and a collection of tools used in geodata.gov.gr, such as the following:
- * ` Bootstrap-based email contact form in dataset page
+ * `Email contact form in dataset page with captcha`
- * ` Jquery-based 5-star rating for datasets
+ * `5-star rating for datasets`
- * ` MapClient administration tools for the MapClient application (github.com/PublicaMundi/MapClient)
+ * `Administration tools for the MapClient application (github.com/PublicaMundi/MapClient)`

 Install
 -------